-The main survey begins by eliciting respondents’ knowledge about the Federal Reserve, and by eliciting their prior expectations about future inflation and unemployment.
+The first survey begins by eliciting respondents’ knowledge and beliefs about the economy.
 Then, each respondent is randomly allocated to one of 7 groups (with equal probability).
 The first group is a control group that is not shown any information about Fed forecasts (just some generic Fed-related information).
-The remaining groups are shown either median forecasts from the most recent FOMC Survey of Economic Projections about inflation (groups 2-4) or unemployment (groups 5-7), along with a picture of an FOMC member that is a white male (groups 2 and 5), a white female (groups 3 and 6), or an African-American male (groups 4 and 7).
-All respondents are then asked about their trust in the Fed (both in terms of whether they trust the Fed to adequately manage inflation and unemployment, and to ensure the economic well-being of all Americans), and their expectations about future inflation and unemployment are re-elicited.
+The remaining groups are shown forecasts about either inflation (groups 2-4) or unemployment (groups 5-7) based on official FOMC releases, along with interventions that make more or less salient the extent of minority representation in the FOMC.
+All respondents are then asked about their trust in the Fed and their economic expectations are elicited again.
 We also elicit various demographic characteristics.

-The main hypotheses we’ll test is whether the same forecast information has differential effects on respondents’ beliefs and trust in the Fed depending on whether minority representation on the FOMC (either female or black) is made salient, and in particular whether these effects differ depending on respondents’ own group membership (gender and race).
+The main hypotheses we’ll test is whether the same forecast information has differential effects on respondents’ beliefs and trust in the Fed depending on whether minority representation on the FOMC is salient, and in particular whether these effects differ depending on respondents’ own demographic characteristics.